jasonluo07/express-typescript-todo-list/README.md

 # Project Overview

 This project is a Todo List API built using the Express and TypeScript.
 It allows users to add, view, update and delete tasks on their Todo List.
-The project is still under development and aims to provide a clean and simple user interface.
+The project is still under development and aims to provide a strong, reliable, and scalable backend service.

 ## Getting Started